ssinno28/FileManager.Azure/README.md

 * RootFolder - default is "/"
 * BlobContainerSizeLimit - default is 500TB^2

+The idea of having the container name as a claim is that each authenticated user could be assigned their own container for storing objects.

 This package comes with an options object that should be wired up at startup like so:

 ```c#